Class CertificateAsyncClient

 Gets the certificate issuer, changes its attributes/properties then updates it in the Azure Key Vault.
 Prints out the returned certificate issuer details when a response has been received.

-certificateAsyncClient.getIssuer("issuerName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(issuerResponseValue -> { CertificateIssuer issuer = issuerResponseValue; //Update the enabled status of the issuer. issuer.setEnabled(false); certificateAsyncClient.updateIssuer(issuer) .subscribe(issuerResponse -> System.out.printf("Issuer's enabled status %s %n", issuerResponse.isEnabled().toString())); });
+certificateAsyncClient.getIssuer("issuerName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(issuerResponseValue -> { CertificateIssuer issuer = issuerResponseValue; //Update the enabled status of the issuer. issuer.setEnabled(false); certificateAsyncClient.updateIssuer(issuer) .subscribe(issuerResponse -> System.out.printf("Issuer's enabled status %s %n", issuerResponse.isEnabled().toString())); });- Parameters:

 - A